-

 Numerous events are held on the tavern site each year including First Fridays with games and music by candle light; hearth-cooked dinners; historical seminars; Agricultural Day with butchering and sauerkraut making, plus many smaller events.
 During many of these events, garbed reenactors and craftsmen are on site showing various early trades including blacksmithing and carpentry.

-The tavern is open for guided tours each Sunday from at 2 pm or 3 pm from mid-April to mid-November.
-Tours last approximately and include the Tavern, Bake Oven, Wheel Wright Shop, 1798 Log Barn, Visitor Center, and Historic Educational Garden.
+The tavern is open for guided tours each Sunday from at 2 pm or 3 pm from the end of April through the end of October and on the first Saturday of the month (June-October) at 10 am and 11 am.
+Tours last approximately one hour and include the Tavern, Bake Oven, Wheel Wright Shop, 1798 Log Barn, Visitor Center, and Historic Educational Garden.
 Group tours are available Monday through Saturday by appointment only.

 Eichelberger Distillery